tlikonen/cl-just-getopt-parser/README.md

 Introduction
 ------------

-This Common Lisp package implements Unix Getopt command-line parser.
+_Just Getopt Parser_ is a Common Lisp package that implements Unix Getopt command-line parser.
+The intention is to be just that: the parser functionality with clear Lisp programming interface and nothing more.
 Package's main interface is `getopt` function which parses the command line options and organizes them to valid options, other arguments and unknown arguments.
+There are also optional conditions for error situations.
 For full documentation on package's programming interface see section _The Programming Interface_ down below.

 Examples